Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 Well, it shouldn’t be a big deal.

-The reality is that you’re completely safe.
+You’re completely safe.
 Huntsmans are harmless to humans.

 But somehow I don’t think you’re going to be able to just turn out the light and drift peacefully to sleep.